-An examiner should exercise caution in relying on the four-year statute of limitations discussed in the Comment.
-Tex.
-Civ.
 Prac. & Rem.
-Code Ann. § 16.033.
-This curative statute does not purport to validate the recording of an improperly acknowledged instrument.
-For example, the period of limitation will not run against persons under disability.
-Moreover, it is doubtful whether a defectively acknowledged instrument can be proven through a certified copy from the public records, at least until it qualifies as an "ancient document."
+Code § 16.033(c) (effective September 1, 2007), this statute does not expressly validate the recording of an improperly acknowledged instrument.
+The statute does not explain what constitutes "a ministerial defect, omission, or informality."
+Moreover, the period of limitation will not run against persons under disability.
+A defectively acknowledged instrument probably cannot be proven through a certified copy from the public records, at least until it qualifies as an "ancient document."
 Tex.
 R. Evid.
 902(4).